 Seamus Edney is the principal of the practice and qualified as a solicitor in 1985.
 He has over 30 years’ experience of personal injury and clinical negligence work and maintains an exclusively Claimant specialist practice.

-Seamus is one of only a handful of solicitors in the country to be on both the Law Society’s Specialist Panels for Clinical Negligence and Personal Injury.
-He is also on the Action against Medical Accidents (AvMA) Specialist Clinical Negligence Panel.
-He holds Senior Litigator status with the Association of Personal Injury Lawyers (APIL).
+Seamus is one of just a handful of solicitors in the country to be on The Law Society’s Specialist Panel for Clinical Negligence.
+He also holds Senior Litigator status with the Association of Personal Injury Lawyers (APIL).

 For Seamus, the focus is always on providing a personal service.
 It is for this reason that the Firm has adopted a boutique approach, enabling clients to speak directly to the lawyer handling their case from their very first contact.
 Caseloads are always kept to manageable levels, so cases can be concluded as swiftly as possible, with expert oversight at all stages.